BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     * The laser gun chest in the mission Picking Up The Pieces has been buffed to contain blue-rarity lasers instead of white.
-* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool. *(needs testing)*
+* Boss drop pools are generally improved, and bosses are guaranteed to drop as many items from their unique drop pool as are in that pool.
   * Bosses with just a single unique drop will therefore be guaranteed to drop that item.
   * If a boss has more than one in their drop pool, you may get duplicates